Artists. Performers. Teachers.

 Adjunct Professor of Piano and Collaborative Piano

 Nancy Mayo is a collaborative and solo pianist.
 She has been a prize winner in several solo competitions, including the South Carolina Music Teachers Association (SCMTA), Music Teachers Southern Region Association, the Clara Wells Competition in Pittsburgh and the Columbia (S.C.)
 Philharmonic Young Artist Competition, which included a performance with the Columbia Philharmonic.
-After graduating summa cum laude with a BA and MA in piano performance from Bob Jones University, she worked as a repetiteur at the Columbia (S.C.)
-Lyric Opera and Hamburgische Staatsoper (Germany), and also served as ballet and orchestral pianist at the Staatsoper and Hamburgische Philharmonic.
+After graduating summa cum laude with a BA and MA in piano performance from Bob Jones University, she worked as a repetiteur at the Columbia (South Carolina) Lyric Opera and Hamburgische Staatsoper (Germany), and also served as ballet and orchestral pianist at the Staatsoper and Hamburgische Philharmonic.

 Mayo has taught at Newberry College, Columbia College and Columbia International University.
 In St. Louis, she has served as pianist for the Saint Louis Women's Chorale, Sheldon Chorale, and as an extra keyboardist with the St. Louis Symphony Orchestra.
 She is a vocal coach in the Opera Theatre of St. Louis Artists-in-Training program and repetiteur for the Opera Theatre of St. Louis Festival, Union Avenue Opera and Winter Opera St. Louis.
 In addition she serves as chorus master for Winter Opera St. Louis and rehearsal pianist for the Muny.
-Mayo also maintains a private piano studio, and enjoys an active schedule as a coach, soloist and collaborator.
+Mayo also maintains a private piano studio and enjoys an active schedule as a coach, soloist and collaborator.

 Ron McGowan, collaborative piano, musical theatre